symfony/symfony-docs/create_framework/introduction.rst

 main goal should be the **Separation of Concerns**; this is probably the only design pattern that you should really care about.
 The fundamental principles of the Symfony Components are focused on the HTTP specification.
-As such, the framework that you are going to create should be more accurately labelled as a HTTP framework or Request/Response framework.
+As such, the framework that you are going to create should be more accurately labelled as an HTTP framework or Request/Response framework.

 Before You Start